Scar Tissue Treatment & Management Tips

 - Slowly maintain a circular motion around your scar, then switch and rub in the other direction.
 This alternating motion will help to drain excess fluid from the area.

 - Repeat the process several times throughout the day.

 Does internal scar tissue go away?

-Whether it’s caused by injury (sprains, strains, overuse, and trauma), surgery, or simply by prolonged daily movement, scar tissue can build up over time.
+Scar tissue can build up over time for a variety of reasons.
+These include injuries such as sprains, strains, overuse, or trauma, surgery, or simply by prolonged daily movement.
 Most commonly found in joints, tendons, muscles, and soft tissues, scar formation begins to cause stiffness, aching, and pain.
-Once the scar tissue congestion is removed, you’ll notice the stiffness and pain you once felt will subside, allowing for more freedom of movement.
+You’ll notice the stiffness and pain you once felt will subside once the scar tissue congestion is removed.
+This will allow for more freedom of movement.

 There are certain stretches and exercises that can be performed to help aid in this soft tissue therapy process.
-This is where a physical therapist can really help – by creating a personalized manual therapy, exercise, and stretching routine that you can do at home.
+This is where a physical therapist can really help.
+Phyisical therapists will create a personalized manual therapy, exercise, and stretching routine that you can do at home.

 How do you dissolve scar tissue naturally?

-If you’ve exhausted all other options, or are just looking for a safe and natural method to reduce or eliminate scar tissue, there are a handful of non-invasive treatment methods you can try at home.
+If you tired all other options, or are just looking for a safe and natural method to reduce or eliminate scar tissue, there are a handful of non-invasive treatment methods you can try at home.